Phungling Municipality

-Phungling Municipality (previously also Taplejung Municipality) is a municipality located in Taplejung District in the Province No. 1 of Nepal.
+Phungling Municipality (previously also Taplejung Municipality) is a municipality located in Taplejung District in the Koshi Province of Nepal.

 The municipality was formed merging the then two Village Development Committees of Phungling and Dokhu in May 2014.
 At the time of the 2011 Nepal census it had a population of 19,085 people and 4,480 individual households.

 Background

 Phungling was a Village Development Committee along with other 49 VDCs in Taplejung District before 2014.
 At the time of 2011 Nepal census, it had total population of 14,974 individuals and 3571 households.
 On 8 May 2014, Government of Nepal announced 72 new municipalities.
 The government merged 283 VDCs to create 72 new municipalities.
 Dokhu VDC was merged with Phungling VDC to form new Taplejung Municipality.

 On 10 March 2017, Nepal restructured the old administrative system into 753 new local level body thus Hangdeva, Phurumbu and Phawakhola VDCs merged with the then Taplejung municipality and renamed it as Phungling Municipality.
 After merging more VDCs to the old Taplejung municipality the total area increased to 125.57 km2 and total population became 26,406.

 It is located at 27°21'0N 87°40'0E with an altitude of 1441 metres (4730 feet).